 About

-Specifically, I studied graph representation learning methods to leverage pairwise and higher-order interactions for graph-structured data (edges [C2], partial subgraphs [C3], subgraphs [C4], and k-hop subgraphs [P1]).
+Specifically, my early research covered graph representation learning methods to leverage pairwise and higher-order interactions for graph-structured data (edges [C2], partial subgraphs [C3], subgraphs [C4], and k-hop subgraphs [C6]).

-Currently, my research explores the intersection of graph and language models, with a focus on uncovering latent structures in unstructured language data.
-My ongoing works are integrating GNNs and LLMs to develop multi-cultural network and language models [W4], searching gene interactions regulating Multiple Sclerosis from single-cell RNA-seq data, and analyzing U.S. lobbying networks.
+Currently, I am exploring the intersection of graph and language models, with a focus on discovering latent structures in unstructured language data.
+My ongoing works are 1) searching gene interactions regulating Multiple Sclerosis from single-cell RNA-seq data, 2) developing multi-cultural LLMs by leveraging relations between cultures [W4], and 3) analyzing memorization dynamics of LLMs, and 4) decoding competing interests in U.S. lobbying networks.

 Chani Jung, Dongkwan Kim, Jiho Jin, Jiseon Kim, Yeon Seonwoo, Yejin Choi, Alice Oh, and Hyunwoo Kim.
 "Perceptions to Beliefs: Exploring Precursory Inferences for Theory of Mind in Large Language Models", Empirical Methods in Natural Language Processing (EMNLP), 2024